Your zsh plugins work normally

 File Tagging Doesn't Work

-does nothing, fd and fzf are not installed.
-See Step 1 or our fd and fzf Installation Guide.
+If @filename<Tab> does nothing, fd and fzf are not installed.
+See Step 3 or our ZSH Dependencies Installation Guide.

 You can still use full file paths manually: